powerofdarkine/elearningplatform/README.md

 1. Create an account with Clerk: https://clerk.com/
 2. Make your own sign-in form.
-3. Copy your API keys ans paste it to the .env file
+3. Copy your API keys and paste it to the .env file

-## Set Up Environment
+## Set Up Environment:

 1. Create a new file named .env in the root directory.
 2. Then pass this the code below to file .env: